jagged-teeth/42-PCC-SCOP/README.md

 <summary>Presentation</summary>

 Vulkan interacts with the window system via a surface, while a Swap Chain organizes the image buffers to be displayed.

-- The Swap Chain holds a series of images where each image represents a "frame" that can be rendered to.
+- **Swap Chains**: Create and manage swap chains to present the rendered images to the screen.
+The Swap Chain holds a series of images where each image represents a "frame" that can be rendered to.
 It efficiently handles the swapping of the image being displayed on the screen with the next image to be rendered.
-- Image Views represent a specific view into an image, allowing an image to be used with a specific part of the Vulkan pipeline.

-- **Swap Chains**: Create and manage swap chains to present the rendered images to the screen.
 - **Presentation**: Submit the rendered images to the swap chains for presentation.
 </details>